 A trademark is defined by the US Patent and Trademark Office as “a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.”
 The term is generally used to refer to the lesser known “service mark,” which differentiates a business providing goods with one providing services.

-You don’t need to register a trademark or any other form of branding to enjoy its legal protections.
+Trademarking your brand, you don’t need to register a trademark or any other form of branding to enjoy its legal protections.
 Simply using the mark—which generally means a logo, brand name, slogan, or other identifying device—grants you common law rights.
 And trademarks, unlike patents and copyrights, never expire (as long as the proper paperwork is periodically filed).

 Speaking of patents and copyrights, they’re similar in that they’re intended to protect intellectual property rights.
 Patents protect inventions, and copyrights protect literary, artistic, musical or film material.
 Both expire after a set period of time.